 REPRODUCTION OF THE CHINCHILLA

-Chinchillas should be kept by adults as they do not like to be handled and petted and are active at dusk as well as at night.
+Chinchillas should be kept by adults as they dislike being held and petted and are active both at dusk and at night.

 - Gestation period : 105-118 (Ø 110) days

-- Weaning time: nest flyers from week 8-10
+- Weaning time: nest flies from week 8 -10

-To avoid uncontrolled reproduction, we recommend neutering the bear.
-Early neutering makes it possible to keep a couple from the start.
-Young animals exhibit social behavior more easily than adult animals.
+To avoid uncontrolled reproduction, we recommend that you castrate the bear.
+Early neutering makes it possible to keep a pair from the start.
+Young animals show more social behavior than adult animals.

 The cycle length is 4-5 weeks.
 At the end of the cycle, the females are fertile for up to 48 hours.

-Sex differences: in the male the distance between the sex opening and the anus is greater than in the female.
+Sex differences: in the male the distance between the genital opening and the anus is greater than in the female.

 NUTRITION OF THE CHINCHILLA

-foli-herbivore: Variety of green plants supplemented with carrots and vegetables.
-Give plenty of good quality hay as well as fresh drinking water every day.
-Provide branches to gnaw on.
+foli herbivore: A variety of green plants supplemented with carrots and vegetables.
+Provide plenty of good quality hay and fresh drinking water daily.
+Give branches to gnaw on.

 Hay from nature-protected meadows and FreshGras Hay is characterized by a multitude of green plants and herbs (biodiversity).
-The long, handsome stems ensure optimal tooth wear.
+The long, crispy stems ensure optimal tooth wear.